 As a first step to enrolling your child at Strong Foundations, we encourage all parents to schedule a tour of our center.
-This offers you the opportunity to see students at work in our environment and discuss any questions or concerns you may have.
-We encourage families to schedule their tours between 9am and 12pm, before quiet time begins.
+This allows you to see teachers at work in our environment and discuss any questions or concerns you may have.
+We encourage families to schedule their tours between 9:00 am and 12:00 pm before quiet time begins.

-Please keep in mind that space is limited and registration is on a first-come first-serve basis with siblings of currently enrolled students having first priority.
-Strong Foundations enrolls students of any race, color, nationality and ethnic origin.
-We highly encourage you to register your child a soon as possible in order to guarantee a spot for them.
+Please keep in mind that space is limited, and registration is on a first-come, first-serve basis, with siblings of currently enrolled students having first priority.
+Strong Foundations enrolls students of any race, color, nationality, and ethnic origin.
+We highly encourage you to register your child a soon as possible to guarantee a spot for them.

 What Parents Are Saying:

 Strong Foundations is an amazing school, and we have always been very pleased with the teachers, classrooms, lessons, administration, etc. I love how the teachers truly know my child and really care for her development.

 I am very pleased.
 I spent time researching different facilities before placing my child here.
 I am 100% confident in this center, and the staff cares about my child and her development.
 The staff are the right blend of caring and knowledgeable.
 I couldn't be happier.

 My child is excited to go to school every day.
 She has made significant advancements in her behavior, vocabulary, confidence, and independence.
 I really believe that we are building a solid foundation for learning and her future success.
 The facility is clean.
 The staff is professional, knowledgeable, kind, and courteous.
 Thank you!"Strong Foundations Parent